t4k3sh1/Project-Eva-01-/README.md

-This is a beta of the final project, every day new changes
+This is the stock figure from thingiverse, and there is the scaled version for fun